vision-zjweu/compv.github.io/docs/hw1.md

    1. {{ code }} <span class="code">First, fill in `quantize(v,palette)` in the starter code.</span>

 	  This should return the **index** of the nearest value in the palette to the single value `v`.
 Note that we're making this general by letting it take a palette.
 For speed this would normally done by pre-selecting a palette where the nearest entry could be calculated fast.
-You can do this without a for-loop.
+Do this without a for-loop.
 Look at `np.argmin`.
 Indeed, the beauty of the Internet is that if you search for "numpy find index of smallest value", you'll likely find this on your own.
 In general, you should feel free to search for numpy documentation or for whether there are functions that will make your life easier.

    2. {{ code }} <span class="code">Second, fill in `quantizeNaive(IF,palette)` in the starter code.</span>